TMT22/HumanOLAT/DATASHEET.md

 1. **Will the dataset be distributed to third parties outside of the entity (e.g., company, institution, organization) on behalf of which the dataset was created?** *(If so, please provide a description.)*

-    Yes, the dataset is available under "LICENSE INFORMATION TO ADD".
+    Yes, for the license, please view the respective download page.

 1. **How will the dataset be distributed (e.g., tarball  on website, API, GitHub)?** *(Does the dataset have a digital object identifier (DOI)?)*